 You will need to determine the number of cells in the flask for each time point.
 Since there can be billions of bacteria in a single test tube, we need to dilute the sample in order to count the bacteria.
-You will be performing serial 10-fold dilutions (you did this in lab 2 as well).
+You will be performing serial 10-fold dilutions (you did last week with dye).
 The dilutions you perform depend on how long the sample has been growing (if the sample has been growing for a long time, you will need to perform higher dilutions).